BehzadNouraniKoliji/BehzadNouraniKoliji.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research lies at the intersection of Signal Processing, Machine Learning, and Reinforcement Learning.
+I have a background in Signal Processing, Machine Learning, and Reinforcement Learning.
 I am finishing my PhD under the supervision of [Claire Vernade](https://www.cvernade.com/team).
 My research is focused on Bandit Algorithms on Graphs, Multi-Agent and Network Systems where the goal is to tackle real-world problems in
 Online Recommender System design, Computational Advertising, Viral Marketing, and Resource Allocation.

-I received my 2nd master's degree in [Engineering in Computer Science](https://www.diag.uniroma1.it/en/courses) in 2020.
+I received my master's degree in [Engineering in Computer Science](https://www.diag.uniroma1.it/en/courses) in 2020.
 I gratuated from Sapienza University of Rome, department of [Computer, Control, and Management Engineering](https://www.diag.uniroma1.it/en).
 During my stay at the University of Rome, I directly worked with [Sergio Barbarossa](https://scholar.google.com/citations?user=2woHFu8AAAAJ&hl=en) on mutliple projects related to Multi-Variate Time Series Models, Causal Structures, Graph Structure Learning from Streaming Data, Time-Varying Graphs, Regularization, and Optimization.
 We used frameworks for the analysis of the data of Financial Markets as well as the data of Epidemics such as Covid-19.

-Prior to these, I received my 1st master's degree in Signal Processing.
 My resume also includes 3+ years of working as a data analyst in industry, in Agriculture sector.
 Additionally, in another period, I worked for 3+ years as research engineer on projects focused on Feature Engineering in Face Recognition Systems as well as Cancer Detection in Mammogram Images.

 Since March 2025, I have been working on a project in Foundation Models for Tabular Data in AutoML.